|

 Promises: The United Nations at 60 (2005, dir.
 Kevin Knoblock,

-Citizens United, 65 min) is a history of the U.N., and presents the
+Citizens United, 65 min) is a history of the U.N., and presents the organization

-the film detail the formation of Israel
+detail the formation of Israel

 in 1948 and its initial struggle to survive, and the controversy its takeover